 List of Medical Schools in Michigan

-List of Medical Schools in Michigan (3 Schools)
+List of Doctor Schools in Michigan (3 Schools)

-The Michigan medical schools listed below are accredited by the Liaison Committee on Medical Education, which is an organization that provides accreditation for medical education nationwide.
+The Michigan doctor schools listed below are accredited by the Liaison Committee on Medical Education, which is an organization that provides accreditation for doctor education nationwide.

-Schools are sorted by size with the largest medical schools first, based on the number of medical student graduates per year.
+Schools are sorted by size with the largest doctor schools first, based on the number of medical student graduates per year.

 Wayne State University in Detroit, MI